pR0Ps/website/pelican/content/blog/proxied-access-to-namecheap-dns.md

 if [ "$dns" != "$curr" ]; then
     source ~/.config/lexicon.rc
     source ~/.config/tempproxy.rc
+    if ! lexicon "$PROVIDER" delete cmetcalfe.ca A --name "<subdomain>.cmetcalfe.ca"; then echo "Failed to delete old DNS record, not setting the new one." exit 1
+    fi
     if lexicon "$PROVIDER" update cmetcalfe.ca A --name "<subdomain>.cmetcalfe.ca" --content "$curr" --ttl=900; then echo "Server DNS record updated ($dns -> $curr)" else